nerds-odd-e/attd-v2/README.md

 docker-compose up web
 ```

-After environment started, you should be able to access the chrome for running tests
+After environment started, you should be able to access the chrome for running tests at http://localhost:7900.
+Just
-at http://localhost:7900.
-Just click the connect button
+click the connect button

 Also, you can access the database at http://localhost:20000 with username `admin` and password `123456`.
 The database
 name is `db`.

 If you are running tests of web on arm based Mac (e.g. Macbook M1 or M2), please run `docker-compose up web-arm`

-If you are running tests of android on Mac, please run `docker-compose up android-mac`
+If you are running tests of android on Mac, please run `docker-compose up android-mac`.
+After environment started, you
+should be able to access the chrome for running tests at http://localhost:18080/vnc_lite.html

 # Run the application